American and European modern architecture; of particular interest are works by Rudolph Schindler and Le Corbusier (4,200 photographs)

 William Craft Brumfield*

-Primarily Russian architecture, as well as sites in other former Soviet republics, the Czech Republic, Estonia, Finland, Lithuania, Poland, and Ireland (12,500 photographs and 42,000 digital files to date).
-Selections of his work may be viewed in the features, Travels Across Russia: Murom and Torzhok
+Primarily Russian architecture, as well as sites in other former Soviet republics, the Czech Republic, Estonia, Finland, Lithuania, Poland, and Ireland (12,500 photographs and 57,620 digital files to date).
+See selections of his work in the Travels Across Russia features: Murom, Torzhok, and Ekaterinburg.

 Italian provincial art and architecture (15,600 photographs)